 Opportunity to place the subject in chronological order

 Assessment of prior knowledge and understanding, review of previous learning to include previous concepts

-Background to the topic
+Background to the subject

 Baseline Assessment prior learning/knowledge and understanding (to assess children’s prior knowledge and .
 This will include the use of specific language and vocabulary.
 This is achieved through observations from the class teacher and prior knowledge igniters)